dij0s/PETAL/thesis/bachelor_thesis.typ

 Municipalities in Switzerland are required to submit an energy planning document which outlines their future strategies to comply with those directives while also considering the characteristics of their energetical landscape.

 These different properties can be quantified and analyzed through the use of very valuable resources: data.
-Data are emitted by various sources ; sensors, energy models or citizens' records for example all yield data points that help us assess different indicators we are willing to measure against our municipality.
+Data are emitted by various sources; sensors, energy models or citizens' records for example all yield data points that help us assess different indicators we are willing to measure against our municipality.
 These indicators, _in fine_, help us evaluate our progress towards energy-related goals.

 Over the past few years, #acr("AI") has rapidly transformed our habits when interacting with information.

 == Problem

-#acrpl("LLM") allow users to interact with these systems in natural language facilitating the interface between humans and _machines_.
-They can provide insights into vast amounts of data at speed and scales which are beyond our capabilities.
+#acrpl("LLM") allow users to interact with these systems using natural language, facilitating the interface between humans and _machines_.
+They can provide insights into vast amounts of data at speeds and scales beyond human capabilities.

-This work tackles this exact problem that is the implementation of a solution which assists users into energy planning for a municipality.
+As a result, this work tackles the implementation of a solution which assists users into energy planning for a municipality.

 This complex problem is approached by leveraging the power of _specialized_ AIs which each offer expertise into a variety of domains and are coordinated using an _orchestration_ AI to provide a solution.
 The expertise of the user interacting with the system tailors this solution to the specificities of the municipality.

-The key steps in the engineering of this implementation are identifying the key information and datasources that are relevant to this process, structure the different AIs into an architecture whose components and interfaces are well-defined and ultimately implementing the solution.
+Key engineering steps in this implementation are: (1) identifying the primary information and data sources that are relevant to this process, (2) structuring the different AIs into an architecture whose components and interfaces are well-defined and (3) ultimately implementing the solution.

 == Objectives

-The main objective of this work is to investigate how effective and reliable such a solution is and to assess its strengths and weaknesses.
+The main objective of this thesis is to investigate how effective and reliable such a solution is and to assess its strengths and weaknesses.
 Additional goals are also outlined:
 - Defining the important information in assisting user decision making.
-- Understanding which datasources are available and relevant for this decision making.
+- Understanding which data sources are available and relevant for this decision making.
 - Structuring the decision by using an orchestration AI and many specialized AIs.
 - Training specialized AIs on specialized datasets.
 - Simplifying the user interface by handling the communication between the orchestration AI and the specialized AIs.